Search: Advanced search

 NYC HRA Corrects Illegal Denial of Spousal Impoverishment Income Allowance to Community Spouses of Nursing Home Residents, where the Community Spouse submitted a "Spousal Refusal" for Resources.
 Click here.

-SPECIAL RULES IN NURSING HOMES or INSTITUTIONAL MEDICAID.
+SPECIAL RULES IN NURSING HOMES or INSTITUTIONAL MEDICAID for the "MAGI" Category - Aged 65+, Blind or Disabled.

 1. Transfer of Assets -- This article on transfers of assets describes the rules that require a waiting period, or transfer penalty, for Medicaid to pay for nursing home care if you transferred assets during the "lookback period," which in most cases is the period since February 8, 2006.